IDX-services/idx-dmp-android-sdk/README.md

 ## Targeting Google Ads

 In order to make an ad request targeting IDX audience, you need to create an `AdManagerAdRequest.Builder` object.
-Then, using the `DataManagerProvider`, add IDX Audiences to the builder.
+Then, using the `dmpAdBuilder`, add IDX Audiences to the builder.

 Below are the steps to create an ad request using our SDK: